queueupnow/infrastructure/README.md

 [profile q-prod]
 source_profile=q-security
-role_arn=arn:aws:iam::062394816843:role/cross_account_full_access
+role_arn=arn:aws:iam::062394816843:role/cross_account_read_only_access
 mfa_serial=arn:aws:iam::593971421826:mfa/sgendler
 ```

 Note that the mfa_serial is always the mfa from my security iam user, but the
 role is the role in the other account.
 Permission to assume that role is
-assigned to a group you are a memmber of.
+assigned to a group you are a member of.

 I run terraform by using aws-vault, which knows about my access key for the
 IAM user.